 A product with this rating means the device is protected from dripping liquid when tilted to a 15-degree angle.
 Hence if perhaps you had your device exposed to dripping liquid and slanted at a 15-degree angle, it would not sustain any damage for a ten minutes period.

 It means that your product can be exposed to spray water of up to 60 degrees without sustaining any damage.
+Want to turn your gear into IPX3 rated?
+Check out our guide on the best waterproofing sprays on the market.

 It means that it can withstand splashing liquids from any direction without any harm.